likecoin/likecoin-wordpress/likecoin/readme.txt

 = How to transfer NFT? =

-Can be done at NFT portfolio page.
+Can be done at NFT portfolio page, detail instructions [here](https://docs.like.co/general-guides/writing-nft/transfer-writing-nft).

 = How to check my LikeCoin balance? =